 HIST 5033 Introduction to Public History.
 Prerequisite(s): Graduate standing or permission of instructor required.
 Introduction to theory and practice of public history.
 Includes public history careers, public history as a field in the discipline, and the public perception and use of the past.

 HIST 5053 Museum Studies.

 Prerequisite(s): Graduate standing or permission of instructor required.
 Introduction to museum theory and practice, especially as it pertains to history museums and sites.

 HIST 5063 Historic Preservation.
 Prerequisite(s): Graduate standing or permission of instructor required.

 Focuses on the United States and examines the history and theory of the preservation movement, the legal basis for preservation of the built environment, and the methodology of preservation.
-No credit for students with credit content, basic foundations of software and metadata for digital archives, introduction to web design, and database construction.
+No credit for students with credit in 4063.